 South Korea raises heat alert to highest amid sweltering weather

-SEOUL — South Korea raised the hot weather warning to its highest, the first time in four years, as parts of the country roasted in temperatures over 38°C, the interior and safety ministry said on Wednesday (Aug 2).
+The scorching heat is estimated to have killed at least 22 people across the country as of Tuesday, more than triple the record of seven during the same period last year, an official at the National Fire Agency said.

-The scorching heat is estimated to have killed 23 people across the country, more than triple the record of seven during the same period last year, local media reported citing firefighting authorities.
+South Korea raised the heat warning level in its four-tier system to the highest as of 6 p.m. on Tuesday, the first time since 2019.

-South Korea raised the heat warning level in its four-tier system to the highest as of 6pm local time (5pm Singapore time) on Tuesday, the first time since 2019.
+The committee said it had six helicopters and 70 hospital beds ready to transfer patients in case of emergency.

-The highest daily temperature on Wednesday is expected to reach 35°C in the capital Seoul, the weather agency said.
+Some 43,000 people from across the globe are planned to take part in the camping festival which will run through Aug.
+12, the committee said.

-The government said it expected high temperatures to persist with oppressive humidity for the coming days, with the apparent temperature likely to hover around 35°C in most parts of the country.
+The government forecasts high temperatures to persist with oppressive humidity for the coming days, with the apparent temperature likely to hover around 35C in most parts of the country.

-Near Mr Yoon's office on Wednesday, construction workers held a press conference and called for concrete countermeasures.
+Near Yoon's office on Wednesday, construction workers held a press conference and called for concrete countermeasures.

 "Under the current conditions, construction workers' heat deaths are 'expected deaths,'" the Korean Confederation of Trade Unions said in a statement.